-Lake Macquarie City is the largest regional city in NSW and is recognised as a competitive, prosperous and dynamic economy where innovation, investment and business enterprises thrive.
+Lake Macquarie City is one of the largest regional cities in NSW and is recognised as a competitive, prosperous and dynamic economy where innovation, investment and business enterprises thrive.

 Development of industrial lands, investment in major roads and freight rail infrastructure, new research and development facilities, skills development and training, and the rollout of the National Broadband Network are together paving a dynamic future for manufacturing and engineering in Lake Macquarie City.

 Lake Macquarie City is already engaged in the logistics industry, and the potential for growth is significant.
 Natural advantages provide scope for meaningful growth of freight movements in, out of and through the City.
 Direct links to national freight networks and industrial-zoned land neighbouring transit corridors makes it an ideal location for freight services and infrastructure.